misantronic/min/minclude/README.md

 > The tiny require.js-alternative (~300 bytes) for modern browsers

-Minclude is a lightweight file- and module-loader making it super-easy to dynammically embed your scripts.
+Minclude is a lightweight file- and module-loader making it super-easy to dynamically embed your scripts.
 You simply pass an array with your scripts and optionally another array with fallback-scripts to `Minclude`.
 That's it.

 #### Example